CAPA is pleased to announce that Australia is now open to all vaccinated international visitors. CAPA will begin programming in Sydney in May.

 Note: Previous academic experience in business is required.
 Chat with an admissions advisor today at 800.793.0334 to find out if this program is right for you.

-Students can earn the Certificate in Global Business in one of the following ways: five business courses; four Business courses and the Global Internship Course; three Business courses, the Global Internship Course and one of the elective course; or four Business courses and one elective course.
-Earn 15 credits.
-See the Courses section for details.
+Students can earn the Certificate in Global Business Institute in one of the following ways: five business courses; four Business courses and the Global Internship Course; three Business courses, the Global Internship Course and one of the elective course; or four Business courses and one elective course.
+See the Course section for details.

 CAPA program fees are comprehensive and include tuition, housing, excursions, My Global City events and activities, 24/7 emergency support, insurance, and more!